For more than twenty years I’ve helped countless Heads of Marketing build dashboards and marketing reports for directors and senior management teams.

 3) Lifetime customer value

-If you are able to increase the lifetime value (LTV) in relation to the Customer Acquisition Cost you will improve returns.
+If you’re able to increase the lifetime value (LTV) in relation to the customer acquisition cost, you will improve returns.

 4) Return on investment

 Now it all comes together.
-Simply put, how effectively is your marketing budget being spent.
-You could use the LTV of your acquisitions and Customer Acquisition Cost to produce a straightforward metric.
+Simply put, ROI demonstrates how effectively your marketing budget is being spent.
+You could use the LTV of your acquisitions and customer acquisition cost to produce a straightforward metric.

-- Keep it top level and cut it back on content till it hurts
+- Keep it top level and cut it back on content until it hurts

-- Understand your businesses goals and strategy and align your report to them
+- Understand your businesses goals and strategy and align your reports to them

 - Put data into context by comparing against prior period and budget

 - Focus on acquisition, cost, and value.